-If dividends from a UK company have been received, write the name of the company and the net amount of the dividend received after the deduction of UK income tax.
-For the year ended 31st December 2019 there were no provisions in the UK/Guernsey Double Taxation Arrangement ("DTA") to allow relief on tax deducted from UK dividends.
-However, the DTA has now been renegotiated and the changes will apply from 1st January 2020.
+If dividends from a UK company have been received, write the name of the company and the gross amount of the dividend received before the deduction of UK income tax.
+Up until the year ended 31st December 2019 there were no provisions in the UK/Guernsey Double Taxation Arrangement ("DTA") to allow relief on tax deducted from UK dividends.
+However, the DTA has now been renegotiated and with effect from 1st January 2020, if UK tax has been suffered, provide evidence so that double taxation relief can be considered.